 - a.
-Access shall be designed in profile and grading and located to achieve the required sight distance measured in each direction along the public road while maintaining adequate distances from adjacent driveways/roads and intersections. - b.
-Measurements: For purposes of the sight distance standards, the following provisions shall apply: - 1) The sight distance shall be based on the posted speed limit, or traffic speed study showing the 85th percentile speed (the speed at which 85 percent of the vehicles are traveling).
+Access shall be designed in profile and grading and located to achieve the required sight distance measured in each direction along the public road while maintaining adequate distances from adjacent driveways/roads and intersections. - 1) Sight distance is measured to and from the point on the centerline of the proposed access that is located ten (10) feet from the edge of traveled way.
+The height of the hypothetical person's view is considered to be three and a half $(3\frac{1}{2})$ feet above the payment and the height of the object being viewed is considered to be four and a half $(4\frac{1}{2})$ feet above the pavement.

-- 2) Measurements shall be from the driver's seat of a vehicle that is 10 feet behind the curb (or edge of shoulder) line with the height of eye 31⁄2 feet above the pavement and height of object 41⁄4 feet. - c.
-Driveway/ road and intersection road placement shall be such that an existing vehicle has an unobstructed sight distance according the following schedule:
+b.
+Driveway/ road and intersection road placement shall be such that an existing vehicle has anunobstructed sight distance according to the following schedule:

 Table 8.3

 Safe Sight Distances

 Highway Speed (MPH) Minimum Sight Distance (Feet)

 20 155

 25 200

 30 250

 35 305

 40 360

 45 425

 50 495

 55 570

 60 645

-Source: MDOT Access Management Standards
+Source: MDOT Access Mana gement Standards

-4. Site triangle shall be maintained 25 feet in length on each side of the intersection of the driveway and the Public Street or road right-of-way line, with the third side connecting the other two sides.
+4. Site triangle shall be maintained twenty five (25) feet in length on each side of the intersection of the driveway and the Public Street or road right-of-way line, with the third side connecting the other two sides.
 Within each sight triangle, no landscape plants, trees, other than low growing shrubs shall be planted.
-These shrubs must be no more than 30 inches in height above the driveway elevation.
+These shrubs must be no more than thirty (30) inches in height above the driveway elevation.
 Signage must not obstruct the view of oncoming traffic.

 - 5. Access Management and Safety Standards.
 Driveway/ road and private-right-of-way access points to public road shall be limited as follows: - a.
-Points of access and egress must be located to avoid hazardous conflicts with existing turning movements and traffic flows. - b.
-The number of access/egress points to a public road (each side of the public road treated separately) shall be as follows: - 1) Limited to one access/egress point for every 200 feet or one access point per lot, in the Farm and Forest District, Residential Shoreland District and Resource Protection District, whichever is less. - Limited to one access point for every 150 feet, or one access point per lot in the Village Center District and Village Residential District, whichever is less.
+Points of access and egress must be located to avoid hazardous conflicts with existing turningmovements and traffic flows. - b.
+The number of access/egress points to a public road (each side of the public road treatedseparately) shall be as follows: - Limited to one access/egress point for every two hundred (200) feet or one access point per lot, in the Farm and Forest District, Residential Shoreland District and Resource Protection District, whichever is less. - 2) Limited to one access point for every one hundred and fifty (150) feet, or one access point per lot in the Village Center District and Village Residential District, whichever is less.